FAQ

 Columbus Promise scholars also receive access to an on-campus advisor to help provide educational and career guidance and encourage scholars to stay on track.

-The Final deadline to apply AND complete pre-enrollment steps is July 15, 2023
+The Final Deadline to apply AND complete pre-enrollment steps is July 15, 2024.

 The earlier you apply, the earlier you’ll find out you’re eligible for Columbus Promise and be able to take the next steps toward receiving your Columbus Promise award and enrolling for autumn semester.

 There are many benefits to applying early!
-Complete your application by the May 1 Priority deadline to:
+Complete your application by the May 15th priority deadline to:

 • Participate in your high school’s College Signing Day activities.